deepkit/deepkit-framework/website/src/pages/documentation/framework.md

 ### Dispatch Events

 Events are sent via the `EventDispatcher` class.
-In a Deepkit Framework application, this can be provided via dependency injection.
+In a Deepkit app, this can be provided via dependency injection.

 ```typescript
 import { cli, Command } from '@deepkit/app';